adudu21isme/rbxrulebreakers/README.md

 # Roblox Exploiters and Terms Of Service Violators List
 **This is a list of confirmed roblox exploiters and TOS-Breakers (only serious TOS violations are counted).**

+**⚠️ Users which add false reasons onto a ban will no longer be considered a violation or serious.**

 # Information

 A Serious TOS-Breaker is a user which violates rules of roblox that can be considered serious.